percona/pmm-doc/source/install/hidden-virtual-appliance.rst

 Next Steps
 ================================================================================

-:ref:`Verify that PMM Server is running <deploy-pmm.server.verifying>` by connecting to the PMM web interface using the IP address assigned to the virtual appliance, then :ref:`install PMM Client <deploy-pmm.client.installing>`
+:ref:`Verify that PMM Server is running <deploy-pmm.server-verifying>` by connecting to the PMM web interface using the IP address assigned to the virtual appliance, then :ref:`install PMM Client <deploy-pmm.client.installing>`